-The next proposition asserts that for the colored random walks that we are mainly interested in, Corollary \ref{cor:convergenceRN} applies. \begin{prop} Suppose the colored random walk $(X_{n})_{n \geq 0}$ is a linearized random walk obtained from a finite range random walk $(Y_{n})_{n \geq 0}$ via one of the procedures presented in Section \ref{section:linearization}.
-If $(Y_{n})_{n \geq 0}$ is irreducible, then the matrices $(q_{g})_{g \in S}$, satisfy the hypothesis of Proposition \ref{prop:convergence_product}. \end{prop}
+The next proposition asserts that for the coloured random walks that we are mainly interested in, Corollary \ref{cor:convergenceRN} applies. \begin{prop} Suppose the coloured random walk $(Y_{n})_{n \geq 0}$ is a linearized random walk obtained from a finite range random walk $(X_{n})_{n \geq 0}$ via one of the procedures presented in Section \ref{section:linearization}.
+If $(X_{n})_{n \geq 0}$ is irreducible, then the matrices $(q_{g})_{g \in S}$, satisfy the hypothesis of Proposition \ref{prop:convergence_product}. \end{prop}

-\begin{proof} Beware that the notations are the contrary to those of Section \ref{section:linearization}: here $(X_{n})_{n \geq 0}$ is the colored walk linearizing the finite range walk $(Y_{n})_{n \geq 0}$.